jstump/ar-indexer/README.md

 ###Searching###

 ARIndexer also provides a simple search class for finding records by text search.
-To initialize an instance of this class, just pass it the ActiveRecord model it needs to search.
+To initialize an instance of this class, just pass it an array of ActiveRecord models it needs to search.

+    foo = IndexSearch.new([Article])
+    # Or search multiple models
-    foo = IndexSearch.new(Article)
+    # foo = IndexSearch.new([Article, List])

 You can also pass an options hash (which currently has a whole 1 option, `:no_results_message`)

-    foo = IndexSearch.new(Article, :no_results_message => "Hey man, there's nothing there.")
+    foo = IndexSearch.new([Article], :no_results_message => "Hey man, there's nothing there.")

 And now you're ready to search against the index that's been built.